 Bring Your Lunch to Work

-Ask yourself if you’d rather have those lunches out with co-workers during the week or dinner out with your significant other on the weekend.
-Then, buy some lunch bags.
+Ask yourself if you’d rather have those meals out with co-workers or if you’d rather have money in your pocket for your future.
+Then buy some lunch bags.

 Eat More Veggies